Questions and answers about medicinal cannabis: What does the law say?

 THC is an active substance extracted from the cannabis plant.
 The substance is classified as a euphoriant substance and covered by the drug laws.
 It is illegal to buy and sell THC in ordinary Danish shops and webshops.

-Only pharmacies are allowed to sell medicine containing THC – and only to people who have a prescription for the medicine from a doctor.
+Only pharmacies are allowed to sell medicine containing THC – and only to patients who have a prescription for the medicine from a doctor.

 It is also illegal to buy or possess medicine containing THC, unless you have a personal prescription for the relevant medicine and you bought the medicine at a pharmacy.

-Many websites claim that it is legal to buy and sell THC oil if the THC content is less than 0.2%.
+Many websites claim that it is legal to buy and sell cannabis oil if the THC content is less than 0.2%.
 Is that true?

 No. The information about the 0.2% is incorrect, even though you can find it on many websites.
-It is illegal to buy and sell THC oil in ordinary shops and webshops.
+It is illegal to buy and sell cannabis oil containing THC in ordinary shops and webshops.
 Only pharmacies are allowed to sell medicine containing THC – and only to patients who have a personal prescription for the medicine from a doctor.

-Is it legal to buy CBD oil from shops or webshops that are not a pharmacy?
+Is it legal to buy or sell CBD oil from shops or webshops that are not a pharmacy?

 CBD is an active substance extracted from the cannabis plant.
 Products containing CBD can be medicine if they have an effect on the body.
 It is illegal to sell medicine without permission from the Danish Medicines Agency.
 In the opinion of the Danish Medicines Agency, many CBD oils are medicines, and consequently it is illegal to sell them in ordinary shops or webshops.